-A conversion is not performed if it is requested on a channel or one of the channel pairs that has been configured as $\overline{\text{CNVST}}$ or REF2.
+A conversion is not performed if it is requested on a channel or one of the channel pairs that has been configured as CNVST or REF2.
 For channels configured as differential pairs, the CHSEL0 bit is ignored and the two pins are treated as a single differential channel.
+For the MAX1046/MAX1048, the CHSEL2 bit must be zero.
+Channels 4-7 are invalid.
+Any scans or averages on these channels can cause corrupt data.